kubernetes/kubernetes/docs/proposals/auditing.md

 ```

 TODO: how do the storage layer and the http handlers get access to the policy?

+### Policy Actions

+TODO: define what we need next to the audit level

 ### Output Backend Interface